-- Press the ENTER ⊕ button to continue. - When the Scan Tool is in the process of retrieving codes, a "One moment please..." message shows on the Scan Tool's display. - If the Scan Tool fails to link to the vehicle's computer, a "Vehicle is not responding" message shows on the Scan Tool's display.
-Do the following: - Verify the ignition is ON. - Check the cable connections at the Scan Tool and at the vehicle's DLC. - Turn the ignition OFF, wait 10-12 seconds, then turn back ON to reset the computer. - Press the ENTER button and repeat step 3 as necessary. - If the Scan Tool fails to link with the vehicle's computer after three attempts, the "Contact Technical Support" screen displays.
-Press the M button to return to the Main Menu.
-Contact Technical Support for further assistance. - If the Scan Tool was able to link to the vehicle successfully, the Scan Tool displays the retrieved DTCs. - The Scan Tool will display a code only of codes are present in the vehicle's computer memory.
+- Press the ENTER ✓ button to continue. - When the Scan Tool is in the process of retrieving codes, a "One moment please..." message shows on the Scan Tool's display. - If the Scan Tool fails to link to the vehicle's computer, a "Vehicle is not responding" message shows on the Scan Tool's display.
+Do the following: - Verify the ignition is ON. - Check the cable connections at the Scan Tool and at the vehicle's DLC. - Turn the ignition OFF, wait 10-12 seconds, then turn back ON to reset the computer. - Press the POWER/LINK ◆ □ obutton and repeat step 3 as necessary. - If the Scan Tool was able to link to the vehicle successfully, the Scan Tool displays the retrieved DTCs. - The Scan Tool will display a code only of codes are present in the vehicle's computer memory.
 If no codes are present, a "No DTC's are presently stored in the vehicle's computer" is displayed. - If more than one code was retrieved, press the DTC/FF button, as necessary, to display additional codes one at a time.

 In the case of long code definitions, a small arrow is shown in the upper/lower right-hand corner of the code display area to indicate the presence of additional information.
-Use the \bigcirc and \bigcirc buttons, as necessary, to view the additional information.
+Use the and buttons, as necessary, to view the additional information.

-- Disconnect the Scan Tool from the vehicle and turn the ignition key OFF. - 8.
-To prolong battery life, the Scan Tool automatically shuts "Off" after approximately three minutes with no button activity.
+Disconnect the Scan Tool from the vehicle and turn the ignition key OFF.

+- 8. To prolong battery life, the Scan Tool automatically shuts "Off" after approximately three minutes with no button activity.
 The DTCs retrieved will remain in the Scan Tool's memory, and may be viewed at any time.
 If the Scan Tool's batteries are removed, or if the Scan Tool is re-linked to a vehicle to retrieve codes, any prior codes in its memory are automatically cleared. - 9.
 Follow the testing and repair procedures outlined in the vehicle's service repair manual to correct DTCs.
 Codes should be addressed and eliminated in the order they were received, erasing and retesting after each repair is made to be sure the fault was eliminated.